ol-ko/vue-js-course-labs/lab05/README.md

     ```
     </details>

-1. Much better!
-Now that we know how to declare computed properties, let's add a few more.
+1. Now that we know how to declare computed properties, let's add a few more.
 Our liquor retail partner puts a delivery price of CHF 12 on all the orders that amount to less than CHF 100.
 Let's adjust our template to display a shopping cart subtotal, delivery price and a total amount to pay.
 It should look like this: